Ludovic-Lesur/meteofox-sen15901-emulator/README.md

 ## Target

-The project is currently under development on a **STM32L031K6U6** microcontroller of the STMicroelectronics L0 family.
+The board is based on the **STM32L041K6U6** microcontroller of the STMicroelectronics L0 family.
+Each hardware revision has a corresponding **build configuration** in the Eclipse project, which sets up the code for the selected board version.

 ## Structure